trpc-group/trpc-cpp/docs/en/backup_request.md

 # Overview

 Sometimes, to ensure availability or reduce tail latency, it is necessary to simultaneously access two services and take the response from whichever arrives first.
-There are generally two approaches to implementing this functionality:
+There are generally two approaches to implement this functionality:

 1. Concurrently send two requests and take the result from the one that returns first.
 2. Set a reasonable resend time.
 If a request times out or fails